BAMresearch/aRTist-handbook/source/tutorial_detector.rst

 An Example Scene
 ----------------

 In this tutorial, we will reproduce an example projection image taken with a real CT scanner.
-It is a flat-field corrected image of a PMMA step cylinder (:numref:`PMMAcylinderOriginalProjection`).
-To follow the steps we are going to take, you can download a package that contains the projection image (in TIFF format) and the STL file for the surface model of the cylinder that we will use in |artist|:
+It is an image of a PMMA step cylinder (:numref:`PMMAcylinderOriginalProjection`).
+To follow the steps we are going to take, you can download a package that contains the projection images (in TIFF format) and the STL file for the surface model of the cylinder that we will use in |artist|:

 :download:`detector_tutorial_additional_data.zip <files/detector_tutorial_additional_data.zip>` |nbsp| (5.8 MB)

+Note that you get three projection images: a free-beam flat field image, a "raw" projection image of the step cylinder, and a flat-field corrected projection image.
+All three images are already dark-field corrected (i.e. the grey value at zero intensity is also zero).
+This makes it easier for us to build the detector in |artist|.

 .. _PMMAcylinderOriginalProjection:
 .. figure:: pictures/tutorial-detector-PMMA-cylinder-original-projection.jpg
-    :width: 50%
+    :width: 100%

-    Projection image of a PMMA step cylinder (flat-field corrected).
+    Raw projection image of the PMMA step cylinder (a), free-beam flat field image (b) and flat-field corrected projection image (c).
+All three images are already dark-field corrected.

 .. _PMMAcylinderGeometry:
 .. figure:: pictures/tutorial-detector-cylinder-setup.png